tatemura/congenio/README.md

 The library provides Java API to consume the generated configuration parameters.

-### Command-line (use in a script)

-Before getting ready to public use, a preview version will include command line tools to generate configurations in XML and JSON forms.

 ### Executor (run as a script)

-We plan to add additional language features to describe a simple executor that invokes external scripts (e.g. Puppet) with generated parameters.
+[TODO] We plan to add additional language features to describe a simple executor that invokes external scripts (e.g. Puppet) with generated parameters.

 Language Features